Clarksville City, Texas: 2020 census

+2010 census

-At the census of 2010, there were 865 people living in the city.
+At the census of 2010, 865 people lived in the city.
 The population density was 127.9 PD/sqmi.
-There were 337 housing units at an average density of 53.5 /sqmi.
+The 337 housing units had an average density of 53.5 /sqmi.
 The racial makeup of the city was 92.56% White, 3.97% African American, 0.25% Native American, 0.62% from other races, and 2.61% from two or more races.
-Hispanic or Latino of any race were 1.36% of the population.
-In 2020, its population was 780; the racial makeup of the city following the 2020 census, within the 2020 American Community Survey, was: 74.6% non-Hispanic white, 5.1% African American, 1.3% Native American, 0.9% two or more races, and 18.1% Hispanic or Latino of any race.
+Hispanics or Latinos of any race were 1.36% of the population.

 Education

 Most of Clarksville City is served by the Gladewater Independent School District.
 A small portion of the town is in the White Oak Independent School District.
 The portion in Upshur County is within the Union Grove Independent School District.

 Areas in Gladewater, White Oak, and Union Grove ISDs are in the service area of Kilgore Junior College.